danielhoward314/packet-sentry/docs/protos.md

 The workflow consists of:

 1. If adding a new service, add a directory and .proto file with service under the `/proto` directory, RPC, and message definitions; otherwise extend an existing service with new RPCs and any new messages.
-2. Run the script `./script/generate_protos` to generate the Go files in `protogen/golang`.
+2. Add the proto file to the `./script/generate_protos` script and run it to generate the Go files in `protogen/golang`.
 3. Create a file in `/services` for the service.
 Define a private struct that implements the methods of the gRPC service interface.
 Write business logic in this implementation.
 Define a `New<gRPCServiceName>Svc` func whose function signature returns the interface and whose function body returns the private struct with member fields for any required dependencies.
 4. Prepare any dependencies and instantiate (3) in `cmd/web-api/main.go`, doing dependency injection as needed.
 Register the service instance on the main gRPC server.
 5. Register the gRPC service handler on the gateway's http serve mux.